Battlemech/Siemens-Coding-Challenge-2023/README.md

 # Siemens-Energy Lab: Coding Challenge

-Coding challenge for recriutment at Siemens in 2023.
+Coding challenge for recruitment at Siemens in 2023.

 # Usage